Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 ### 18.3.4 Allocating an array on the heap
 We can force the compiler to allocate an array on the heap with the **NewArray** procedure from module _Basic_: `arr_heap := NewArray(4, float);` (see line (9))
+This proc also has some default vales for arguments like initialized, allocator, and memory alignment; for example: `array := NewArray(500, int, alignment=64);`
 Releasing the memory when the array is no longer in use must be done by the developer with defer **array_free** (see line (10)).
 A more familiar and consistent syntax using **New** and **free** is shown in line (11):
 `arr_heap2 := New([3] int);`